AT-backbone/Cap-PHP-library/doc/README.md

 3. Forms were refined for more usability
 Matching values were grouped together.

-4.Added an error- and debug-log
+Added an error- and debug-log

 5.Online-help was created